Rules and Gameplay

 The Ballon d'Or is given to the best player in Europe, and until 1995 only Europeans could win the award.
 There is also the prestigious FIFA player of the year award.
 From 2008 to 2019, Lionel Messi and Cristiano Ronaldo won the Ballon d'Or every year but once.

 Unlike other sports, soccer statistics are not weighed as much as other sports.
 That is not to say there are not many important soccer stats.
 The most crucial soccer statistics for soccer teams is the win and loss record.
-Two other very important stats for teams are goals per game and goals allowed per game.
+Two other very important stats for teams are goals scored per game and goals conceded per game.